2020 Comorian parliamentary election: Background

 Claiming that he was now eligible to serve for another ten years, Assoumani called a new presidential election in 2019, two years early.
 The Supreme Court barred the candidates of all major opposition parties from running.
 Former president and Juwa Party head Ahmed Abdallah Sambi was placed under house arrest; other opposition leaders who went into hiding were tried in absentia and given life sentences at hard labor.
 The parties prevented from running candidates formed a united organization, the National Council of Transition, and again declared a boycott and protest movement against the "electoral coup d'etat".
 Assoumani claimed victory in the election in which all other candidates were independents unaffiliated with a political party.

 Both protests and the government's measures to suppress dissent escalated after the March 2019 vote.
 Multiple presidential candidates who rejected the official results were injured or arrested by the police, including one who was shot.
 Journalists were detained, newspaper issues confiscated, and printing presses raided, in response to which private media declared a boycott of government press conferences.

 During an extraordinary session of the Assembly held on the evening of 3 September 2019, the administration won a vote on an enabling act giving President Assoumani the authority to rule by decree, to take any measures deemed necessary to conduct new parliamentary elections.
 This power was used to strip representatives of parliamentary immunity during a new round of arrests and prosecutions of opposition figures.
 To prevent the passage of an amnesty bill intended to prevent imprisonment for political activity, the government closed the Assembly on 31 December, before its mandate was set to expire in March 2020.

 Electoral system

-The 33 members of the Assembly were elected by two methods: 24 members were directly elected in single-member constituencies using the two-round system, whilst nine members (three from each) were elected by the Island assemblies of Anjouan, Grande Comore and Mohéli.
+The 24 members of the Assembly were directly elected in single-member constituencies using the two-round system.